 Students are expected to:

-• Attend on campus one day per week (6 hours) on a Monday.
+• Attend on campus one day per week (6 hours).

 • Attend a minimum of 80% of scheduled classes.

-• Complete 40 hours of practical placement, as outlined in the placement details below.
+• Complete 40 hours of placement, as outlined in the placement details below.

 Students are expected to:

-• Attend regular virtual catch-ups with their trainer, timing is arranged directly with the trainer.
+• Attend monthly virtual catch-ups with their trainer, timing is arranged directly with the trainer.

-• Meet with their trainer at their place of work at least 4 times per year.
+• Meet with their trainer at their place of work at least four times per year.

 Students are expected to:

-• Attend regular virtual catch-ups with their trainer, timing is arranged directly with the trainer.
+• Attend monthly regular virtual catch-ups with their trainer, timing is arranged directly with the trainer.

-• Meet with their trainer at their place of work at least 4 times per year.
+• Meet with their trainer at their place of work at least four times per year.

 • Remain employed within the Industry for the duration of their course.